ForJournalism/fj-charting-and-visualization/README.md

 * D3 intro - we'll get back to this
 * Flot/Highcharts/other light JS options

-## VI.
-Raphael - learn how to make shapes, add various actions (make multiboxes visualization, showing categories of data)
+## V. Raphael - learn how to make shapes, add various actions (make multiboxes visualization, showing categories of data)

 * create a canvas to draw on
 * practice drawing shapes, change size/coords